 Alaska Cedar.
 Apparently a good deal of evidence justifies placing both species in the same

-genus, and hence Alaska Cedar has been renamed as Xanthocyparis nootkatensis.
-The following
+genus, and hence Alaska Cedar was renamed as Xanthocyparis nootkatensis.

-out that an earlier nomenclatural combination in the genus Callitropsis existed, as
+further evidence, pointed out that an earlier nomenclatural combination in the genus Callitropsis

-Callitropsis nootkatensis (D.Don) Oerst., published in 1864 but overlooked or ignored by other
+existed, as Callitropsis nootkatensis (D.Don) Oerst., published in 1864 but overlooked or ignored

 - Leaves similar to Western Red Cedar (Thuja plicata), but the 4-rows of scale-leaves are of similar size, whereas in Red Cedar the 2 opposite pairs have a dissimilar appearance (not folded and folded).
 When branchlets of Alaska Cedar are stroked away from the tip, they feel prickly, those of Red Cedar do not.
 Leaves of Western Red Cedar have a pleasing odor when crushed, not the mildewy or raw potato of Alaska Cedar (Pojar and MacKinnon, 1994).